dkolyshev/aistocks/README.md

 - [x] The `Upload PDF` field should upload PDF to /reports/ and uses it instead the PDF report generation.
 - [x] The app generates report for each entry in `reportSettings.json`
 - [x] Generated files are overwritten on every generation.
-- [ ] Filenames are specified in settings.
+- [x] Filenames are specified in settings.
-- [ ] Number of stocks is used to limit the number of companies so if we set it to 3, the output would use top 3 companies from `extended-data.csv`.
+- [x] Number of stocks is used to limit the number of companies so if we set it to 3, the output would use top 3 companies from `extended-data.csv`.
 - [x] Reports is generated in the `/reports/` folder.
 - [x] Use `Trading View` service for embedding charts.
 - [x] Following short codes is supported: `[Current Date]`, `[Chart]`, each `extended-data.csv` column as shortcode (`[Company]`, `[Exchange]`, `[Ticker]`, `[Price]`, etc).

+> [!IMPORTANT]
+> The important note about report filenames.
+I intentionally apply a filter on filenames that removes special characters and replaces spaces with hyphens.
+Such filtering helps to keep stability, compatibility, and safety, and guarantees that the generated reports' file names will show/work the same way on different systems.
+For example, if you put this string "Top 6 AI Stocks report" in the `Report File Name` field and generate reports, the output will be:
+>
+> - `Top-6-AI-Stocks-report.html`
+> - `Top-6-AI-Stocks-report-flipbook.html`
+> - `Top-6-AI-Stocks-report.pdf`

 # Project Structure